Best budget hi-fi speakers 2024: bookshelf and floorstanding models tried and tested

 There's no shortage of talented budget speakers on the market, so it takes something really special to top our list.
 Needless to say, these Elacs sound sensational for the money.

-At 34cm tall, they're a relatively compact single-wired design and use a 5.25cm aramid fibre mid/bass driver partnered with a 2.5cm cloth dome tweeter.
-The Elacs are unfussy about placement but we'd partner them with quality entry-level separates - this will allow their rhythmic talents to shine through.
-Anything less and you're doing them a disservice.
+At 34cm tall, they're a relatively compact single-wired design, using a 5.25cm aramid fibre mid/bass driver partnered with a 2.5cm cloth dome tweeter.
+The Elacs are unfussy about placement, but we'd partner them with quality entry-level separates to let their rhythmic talents shine through – anything less and you're doing them a disservice.

 They're dynamic and expressive performers capable of dealing with any genre you throw their way - dense instrumentation and complex rhythms pose no problems for these Elacs.
 In the midrange, they're a little lacking in warmth, but on the flip side, they're very well-balanced and can make the best of any recording, regardless of audio quality.